Rick Wysocki

 It’s that easy!

 First, let’s look at the markup / code for a full grid layout of blog posts.
-Ignore Tailwind CSS classes, which are irrelevant.
+Ignore the Tailwind CSS classes, which are irrelevant.

 {{ range (.Paginate ( .Pages.ByDate.Reverse )).Pages }}